TallerThanShort/encyclopedia/gps/depos/README.md

 - Depo 34:

 Private School for those in need.

+Also offers Private Housing for students only.
 - Depo 38:

 Private Office building.
 Jobs for those in need.

+Also offers Private Housing for workers only.

+<p style="font-size: 6px;">*please note, Depo's 3, 1 and 8 are not listed here mainly because they are TA facilities.</p>

 <hr>

 Every Suhч Depo is protected at all times by a wired fence surrounding the vicinity, with Point-Blank precision Anti Aircraft turrets and armored police surrounding the only two entry and exit points.

+A Depo usually consists of one main building with aircraft pads on the top floors and one or two additional buildings, except those offering private housing.